-Statistical analysis was performed using IBM SPSS[®] Statistics.
-The data was analyzed to determine if there were correlations between the molecular data and the investigated parameters of the patients, using the chi-square test (or Fisher's exact test) for the categorical characteristics; and the Students' t-test (to compare two quantitative variables) and Anova (three or more quantitative variables) for the quantitative characteristics; tests were conducted at the 0.05 significance level.
+Statistical analysis was performed using SPSS[®] Statistics (IBM, Armonk, NY, USA).
+The data was analyzed to determine if there were correlations between the molecular data and the investigated parameters of the patients, using the chi-square test (or Fisher's exact test) for the categorical characteristics; and the Students' t-test (to compare two quantitative variables) and analysis of variance (three or more quantitative variables) for the quantitative characteristics; tests were conducted at the 0.05 significance level.
 Demographic data concerning the patients are listed in Table 1.